marianoviola/nord/README.md

 ```
 `examples/express/index.js`.

-You can run the Express example pulling and running the `Nord` Docker image from GitHub:
+You can run the Express example pulling and running the `Nord` Docker image from Docker Hub:

 ```bash
 $ docker pull marianoviola/nord